nayanhdesai01/ATB8xAPIAutomationPrograms/README.md

 Rest Assured Basics
 Rest Assured Advance

-# How to run the Project?
+# How to Run the Project?